Aruna Dindane: Portsmouth

 In August 2009, Dindane joined Premier League team Portsmouth on a one-year loan deal, with the option to sign him at the end of his loan spell.
 He scored his first goal for Portsmouth in a 3–1 League Cup win over Carlisle United on 22 September 2009. and his first Premier League goal as part of a hat-trick in the 4–0 win over Wigan Athletic on 31 October.
 On 5 December 2009, he scored against Burnley with a header after missing a penalty earlier in the game.
 On 9 February 2010, Dindane scored a 95th-minute equaliser in the 1–1 draw with Sunderland at Fratton Park.

 On 21 March 2010, it was revealed he was left out of Portsmouth's match squad the previous day as, if he played one more game, the club would have to pay a £4 million fee to Lens.
 With Portsmouth in administration, they could not afford to pay this fee, and so he was dropped.
 However, he subsequently played in the FA Cup semi-final against Tottenham Hotspur on 11 April 2010, and Portsmouth were aiming to negotiate terms with Lens that allow him to play in the FA Cup Final and the remaining Premier League games without incurring the £4 million fee.
+Dindane was an injury doubt for the FA Cup final and ultimately did not feature.

 On 4 April 2010, it was revealed that Blackburn Rovers were preparing a £2.5 million bid for the striker in time for the 2010–11 season.
 Dindane underwent and passed a medical at the club, only for the transfer talk to cool due to financial disagreements between Blackburn and Lens.
 Dindane reiterated his desire to stay in English football after the loan to Portsmouth had ended.
 However, on 24 May 2010, Dindane agreed a three-year deal with Lekhwiya of Qatar.